hdvflss/Helvar_Central_BLE/README.md

 This repository contains the code for a central Bluetooth device developed as part of a project with Helvar.
 The device is designed to interact with a custom-built light sensor that advertises its data via Bluetooth Low Energy (BLE).

+The repository for the main device can be found at: https://github.com/ArtemKIA/Helvar-Seeing-the-Light

 ## Project Overview

 The project with Helvar focuses on developing a light sensor which advertise its measurement using BLE technology.
 The central device, implemented using the Zephyr RTOS, acts as a Bluetooth beacon scanner that specifically targets the BLE-enabled light sensor.
 The sensor advertises key light metrics, which the central device decrypts and processes.